Man indicted on terror charge in alleged ISIS-inspired plot

 A federal grand jury indicted Rondell Henry, 28, of Germantown, on a new charge of attempting to provide material support to a foreign terrorist organization, the Islamic State.

 Henry was arrested March 28 and remains detained pending trial.
-He also was indicted in April and pleaded not guilty to one count of interstate transportation of a stolen vehicle.
+He initially was indicted in April and pleaded not guilty to one count of interstate transportation of a stolen vehicle.

 Henry allegedly stole a U-Haul van in Virginia and parked it at the National Harbor, a popular waterfront destination just outside the nation’s capital.
 Police arrested him the next morning after they found the van and saw Henry jump over a security fence.